-This course is designed for students with special needs to improve their reading skills as determined appropriately by the IEP team.
-The course is a study of reading skills and designed to meet state curriculum standards.
-The major areas are vocabulary and reading comprehension.
-Students work on grade level material in a classroom environment with a smaller student to teacher ratio.
-Curriculum and pace of instruction is individualized to meet each student's IEP needs.
+This course is designed for stude ents with special needs to improve their reading and writing skills as determined appropriately by the IE P team.
+The course is a study of reading skills and writing skills and designed to meet state curriculum s standards.
+The major areas are voca abulary and reading comprehension, writing paragraphs, letter writing, sp elling, and essay composition.
+Stude nts work on grade level material in a naller student to teacher ratio.
+Cur riculum and pace of instruction is individualized to meet each student's s IEP needs.